-The COVID-19 Social Study14 has been monitoring life satisfaction and happiness measures throughout the pandemic.
-Results have varied week on week and have broadly followed trends in national restrictions, falling in periods of tighter controls that aim to limit the spread of the virus and rising when restrictions are eased.
+The COVID-19 Social Study has been monitoring life satisfaction and happiness measures throughout the pandemic.
+Results have varied week on week and have continued to drop since September with the introduction of stricter restrictions that aim to control the spread of the virus.

-Life satisfaction was at its lowest in January 2021 across all demographic groups as the U.K entered its second lockdown.
-From February onwards this trend has steadily reversed, and levels of life satisfaction have continually climbed, surpassing the previous pandemic highs seen in summer of 2020 for all demographic groups and now levelling off at a rate marginally lower than pre-pandemic averages.
+However, as of the beginning of May 2021, there has been an increase in life satisfaction in the last month seen across all demographic groups.
+Overall population life satisfaction is now higher than the previous peak levels during the pandemic seen in mid-summer 2020.
 However, younger adults and women continue to have lower levels of life satisfaction, as do people living alone, those with a mental health condition, those with lower household incomes, people with a long-term physical health condition, and people from ethnic minority backgrounds.